 b.
 Goals and Objectives.
 The Committee shall review and to the extent required, approve, the Company’s goals and objectives relevant to compensation of the Chief Executive Officer and all other “officers” (as that term is defined in Rule 16a-1(f) as promulgated under the Securities Exchange Act of 1934, as amended) of the Company (such officers, as designated from time to time by the Board of Directors or the Company are hereinafter referred to as “Executive Officers”), including with respect to short-term compensation and long-term incentives.

 c.
 Compensation Levels.
-The Committee shall recommend to the independent members of the Board (including in their respective capacities as members of the Committee of Independent Directors) the compensation level (including base salary and cash and equity incentive compensation), material benefits and material terms and conditions of any employment offer or agreement of the Chief Executive Officer.
+The Committee shall recommend to the independent members of the Board of Directors (including in their respective capacities as members of the Committee of Independent Directors) the compensation level (including base salary and cash and equity incentive compensation), material benefits and material terms and conditions of any employment offer or agreement of the Chief Executive Officer.
 The Committee shall determine the compensation level (including base salary and cash and equity incentive compensation), material benefits and material terms and conditions of any employment offer or agreement for all other Executive Officers of the Company.
 In recommending or determining incentive compensation, the Committee may in its business judgment consider, among other factors it deems appropriate from time to time, the Company’s performance, the Chief Executive Officer's performance as evaluated by the independent members of the Board of Directors, the performance of the other Executive Officers, the incentive compensation goals established for the Chief Executive Officer and other Executive Officers and their and the Company’s performance as measured against such goals, other criteria during such periods as the Committee may deem appropriate, the value of similar incentive awards to persons holding comparable positions at comparable or other relevant companies, the current recruiting or retention needs of the Company and the awards given to Executive Officers in prior years.

 d.
 Post-Service Arrangements.
 The Committee shall evaluate and approve the post-service arrangements (including severance arrangements) and material post-service benefits of the Chief Executive Officer and other Executive Officers.
 In evaluating such arrangements and benefits the Committee may consider their reasonableness in light of performance and practices at comparable or other relevant companies, any benefits received by the Company in connection with such arrangements and such other factors as it deems appropriate.